Noblesville, Indiana: Arts and culture

 There are many recreational amenities in Noblesville, including seven public and private golf courses, the Belfry Theater, Downtown Noblesville shopping and historic sightseeing, the extensive public park system including Forest Park and Dr. James A. Dillon Park, the Hamilton County Artists' Association and its Birdie Gallery, Hamilton Town Center, Morse Park and Beach, Ruoff Music Center, and the White River Canoe Company.
 Annually, Noblesville hosts two outdoor festivals in the heart of downtown, the Indiana Peony Festival and the Front Porch Music Festival, drawing more than 40,000 visitors combined.

 Sports

-The Noblesville Boom, the NBA G League affiliate team of the NBA's Indiana Pacers, will play their home games at The Arena at Innovation Mile upon completion of the $93 million facility.
-The arena is scheduled to be completed in late June 2025 and will begin hosting Boom games in the fall of 2025.
+The Noblesville Boom, the NBA G League affiliate team of the NBA's Indiana Pacers, play their home games at Riverview Health Arena at Innovation Mile.
+The $93 million arena was opened in August 2025 and began hosting Boom games in the fall of 2025.

+USA Gymnastics, currently headquartered nearby in Indianapolis, has plans to build a new headquarters and training center in Noblesville by 2028.

 Education

 Most of Noblesville is in the Noblesville Schools school district, while a portion is in Hamilton Southeastern Schools.
 Noblesville High School is the comprehensive high school of the former district.
 In the latter school district portions of Noblesville are served by two different comprehensive high schools: Fishers High School and Hamilton Southeastern High School.
 Noblesville is also home to St. Theodore Guerin High School.

 The city has a lending library, the Hamilton East Public Library.